alevel-petrenko/operating-system/readme.md

 ### 💻 Practical Project: Process Monitor

-**Description:** Build a console app that:
-- [x] Lists active processes and threads
-- [x] Displays environment variables
-- [x] Shows and changes thread priorities
-- [x] Can stop/restart a process
-- [x] Logs to a file with support for concurrent access

 **Description:**
 ⚠ Warning
 Terminating important or system processes may cause system instability or shutdown.
 Proceed with caution!